rust-lang/rust/doc/rust.md

 static type of the slot through unification with the types of values assigned to the slot in the remaining code in the block scope.
 Inference only occurs on frame-local slots, not argument slots.
-Function signatures must always declared types for all argument slots.
+Function signatures must always declare types for all argument slots.

 ### Expression statements